densk1/react-boilerplate/README.md

 # react-boilerplate
-### A boilerplate for react projects setup with a redux store and using bootstrap
+### A boilerplate for react projects, including redux store setup and using bootstrap for HTML styling.

 #### To do